PyEmpaq

 The following are examples of different configuration files (which were the ones used to build the packed examples mentioned before):

-How to install PyEmpaq
+How to Install PyEmpaq

 Directly from PyPI: